Hi and welcome.

-physicians and other healthcare providers.
-And so, I create workshops, amazing adventurous retreats, and coach physicians to support authentic and value based living, with self care at the core.
+physicians and other healthcare workers.
+And so, I create workshops, amazing adventurous retreats, and offer group/one-on-one coaching to support empowered, authentic living with resiliency and self care at the core.

-and skills.
+I went through a tough time with my career.
 For me, I did not have to leave medicine to find joy again.
-But, I did have to take care of myself differently and align my life more with what I valued most.
-It gives me immense joy and satisfaction to share my work with others.
+But, I did have to take care of myself differently, realize my own stories and self limiting habits, and take actions that aligned with what I really wanted.